An Edo-Period Re-introduction

 The Original Denbei Cucumber-on-a-Stick

 Ise-takuan is a kind of pickled radish long applied as a preserved food through pilgrims to Ise Shrine.
-Denbei is a pickled food shop that maintains the flavor and traditional preparation strategies of these meals.
-Lightly salted cucumber on ice just appears cool and fresh and has an easy, clear flavor.
+Dabei is a pickled food shop that maintains the flavor and traditional preparation strategies of these meals.
+For example, lightly salted cucumber on ice appears cool and fresh and has an easy, clear flavor.

 Ise Soy Sauce Sticky Pudding